-The following table describes potential payments to Mr. Ayers under the employment agreement described above, assuming he was terminated without cause on December 31, 2009.
-The actual amounts to be paid out can only be determined in the event of and at the time of such executive's actual termination.
+The following table describes potential payments to Mr. Ayers under the employment agreement described above, assuming he was terminated without cause on December 31, 2010 and not in connection with or after a change in control.
+The actual amounts to be paid out can only be determined in the event of and at the time of his actual termination.